HarvardPL/CIFC/README.md

-## Coarse-grained Information Flow Control for Java
+## Coarse-grained Information Flow Control for Java-like languages

-This is a Coq formalization of a Java-like secure language, enforcing information flow control.
-It includes
+This document is the Coq formalization of our paper to be published in S&P 2021: Co-Inflow: Coarse-grained Information Flow Control for Java-like Languages.

+This document includes:

 1. Semantics of the language
 2. Proof of type system properties